1708 North 60th Ave, Hollywood, FL 33021

 Hollywood Christian School is located on the NW corner of 60th Avenue (441) and Taft Street in Broward County.

 It is easily accessible from all points of Dade and Broward Counties.
 Established in 1960, Hollywood Christian School is fully accredited by the Florida Association of Christian Colleges and Schools (FACCS).
 All Hollywood Christian School faculty hold required teacher certification through FACCS.
-We are also Gold Seal certified, members of the Association of Christian Schools International (ACSI) and the Florida High School Athletic Association (FHSAA).
+We are also members of the Florida High School Athletic Association (FHSAA).
 It is the policy of Hollywood Christian School that no student shall be subjected to discrimination on the grounds of race, color, national or ethnic origin in the administration of its educational and admission policies.
 New students are required to take an entrance test given by the school, complete a family interview, and provide the required documents for admission.
 Each student must also meet the academic admission requirements.

 Honor’s courses are offered in a variety of subjects, and students receive a 0.5 GPA weighting for a grade of 70 or higher at the end of the semester.
 Admission is subject to teacher and administrative approval, as well as performance on achievement test scores and the PSAT.
 These courses are included in all four core areas of English, math, science, and history.